oboroc/oboroc.github.io/_posts/2015-07-09-trouble-with-the-unicorn.md

 It is also available [online](http://scholarworks.rit.edu/cgi/viewcontent.cgi?article=1064&context=books).

 I got stuck dead very early, on page 11.
-I just don't get what is formulation and position marker.
+I just don't get what a formulation and position marker is.
 I can't quite grep states in .output file from running `bison -v` on your grammar (pages 9-10).
 I don't understand trees related to LL and LR parsing (pages 6-8).
 I think this is somehow related to deconstructing input string left to right or right to left, but I'm not sure.